How to Build a Freestanding Pergola

 Depending on the size of the support beams, you typically use the next size down for the cross beams, i.e., 2 x 6 lumber if support beams are 2 x 8.

 Step 1: Notch your crossbeams to fit seamlessly over the support beams.
-No matter your DIY pergola plans, a dado blade is one of the best options used with your table saw.
+No matter your DIY pergola plans, a dado blade is one of the best options to use with your table saw.

 If there is excess wood in the area you notched, use a jigsaw to clean the rest.